-PZU's insurance portfolio is not exposed to concentration risk - this arises from the high level of diversification of the portfolio.
-It largely consists of a substantial share of premiums obtained from the mass market (non-life insurance) and group insurance customer (with moderate sum of insurance).
+PZU's insurance portfolio is not exposed to concentration risk because it is highly diversified.
+It largely consists of a substantial share of premiums obtained from the mass market (non-life insurance) and group insurance (with moderate sum of insurance).
 At the end of 2013, the PZU Group employed approximately 11.24 thousand employees calculated as FTEs.

-PZU socially responsible
+PZU as a socially responsible corporate citizen

-Social responsibility - of the whole firm and every employee - is the foundation of all PZU's activities and a prerequisite for sustainable development.
+Corporate Social Responsibility - at the level of the firm and every employee - is the foundation of all of PZU's activities and a prerequisite for sustainable development.
 The CSR activities undertaken in support of the business objectives apply to the following areas: